LaurenzV/krilla/src/validation/PDF_A1.md

 6.3.4: krilla embeds all fonts that are used. 🟢

 6.3.5:
-- krilla does currently not write the `CIDSet` attribute. 🔴
+- krilla doesn't support Type1 fonts and thus doesn't need the `CharSet` attribute. 🔵
-- krilla does currently not write the `CharSet` attribute. 🔴
+- krilla always writes the `CIDSet` attribute. 🟢

 6.3.6: krilla always adds the `Widths` entry and makes them consistent to the font program. 🟢